Freit2/tic_tac_toe_ruby/README.md

 Go to http://localhost:7546/

-This should be able to run any Ruby VM.
+This should run on any Ruby VM.
 It supports simultaneous game play.

-To run on Rails (WIP)
+To run on Rails
 -----------------------

 Navigate to the rails3 dir, and type **rails server**

+Go to http://localhost:3000/ unless otherwise noted

+This should run on any Ruby VM.
+It supports simultaneous game play.